There's been great progress with accessible travel, but there's much more to do.

 Wheelchair accessible safari practicalitiesThere’s no point beating around the bush; life on safari is not without difficulties and compromises, and that goes double when you use a wheelchair.
 One example is that bush camps will usually have a nighttime curfew when lights must go out, meaning your evening routines must be completed before then.
 Bringing along a head torch will serve you well.
 If you use an electric wheelchair, your opportunities for charging batteries are also likely to be quite limited.

 Game drives in the early mornings and at dusk can last between two and three hours, and toilet stops will usually involve ducking behind the nearest tree.
 Rangers will always be ready to assist you if you need to go.
 Bathing can also be difficult when you’re in remote areas where camp conditions tend to be pretty basic.
 Depending on your level of accommodation, you may need to adjust to bed or bucket baths for a few days.

-More about Wheelchair accessible vacations
+More Wheelchair accessible vacations articles

 Things are definitely improving when it comes to accessible tourism.